China may impose $3.58 billion in annual trade sanctions on U.S.: WTO panel

 In the WTO ruling, a three-member arbitration panel said Chinese exporters suffered impairment to trade valued at $3.579 billion annually.
 China may now ask the WTO’s Dispute Settlement Body for a green light to impose the retaliatory tariffs on imported U.S. goods valued up to that amount each year.

-Reporting by Stephanie Nebehay, editing by John Miller
+Reporting and writing by Stephanie Nebehay; additional reporting by Andrea Shalal in Washington; editing by John Miller and Hugh Lawson